How to Turn Loneliness into Sweet Solitude

 I like to substitute "solitude" for "lonely" in her words: "Solitude is a funny thing.
 It's almost like another person.
 After a while it will keep you company if you let it."
 Solitude as a companion is one of the reasons it has become so sweet.

-Note: Chapter 16 of How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow includes a practice specifically designed to help ease the pain of loneliness.
-In addition, my newest book, How to Live Well with Chronic Pain and Illness: A Mindful Guide, contains an entire section on isolation and loneliness.
+Note: All of my books address the issue of loneliness.
+My book, How to Live Well with Chronic Pain and Illness: A Mindful Guide, contains an entire section on isolation and loneliness.

 All of my books are available in audio format from Amazon, audible.com, and iTunes.